-Cleanrooms and their classifications can seem technical or difficult to understand at first.
-But at their core, cleanrooms are simply rooms that minimize the size and number of airborne particles.
+At first glance, cleanrooms and their related classifications appear to be impossible to understand.
+Most people are scared away by the technical language, thinking that only an engineer could make sense of it.
+But the truth is that it’s very simple.
+Fundamentally, cleanrooms place limits on the size and number of particles in the air.
 These particles are the “contaminants” that cleanrooms keep out.
 The main difference between each classification (from ISO Class 1 to ISO Class 9) is the number and size of particles allowed.
-In this article, we’ll focus on ISO 5 cleanrooms and their characteristics, requirements, applications, and more.
+That’s it.

 What is an ISO 5 Cleanroom?